PierreAnders/PersonalAI/README.md

 To obtain an OpenAI Key, you need to create an account on the official Open AI website and generate an API Key.

-6. Features

-- [x] Create a user account
-- [x] Login a user
-- [x] Create user folders
-- [X] Upload documents in folders
-- [X] Chat with a custom assistant based on the user documents
-- [X] Chat with a generic assistant to help coding
-- [X] Add personnal informations in SQL database

 ## Initializing the database